Tooltitude/support/README.md

   - ⭐ Change signature (for public functions, and non interface methods)
   - Protobuf support
     - Navigation from protobuf files to generated elements for messages, services, and enums
-    - ⭐ Go reference counts for messages, enums, and client calls counts for rpc methods in protobuf files
+    - ⭐ Go reference counts for messages, enums, and client call counts for rpc methods in protobuf files
     - ⭐ Go implementation counts for gRPC server implementations of services, and rpc methods
 - Helpers
   - ⭐ Automatic update of imports on folder moves and renames